 From theory to practice.
 Now that we’ve told you the top reasons to try AR filters in your app, let’s see how various companies and brands use AR to promote themselves and, of course, entertain people.

-Felix AR filter
+Felix Social AR filter

 What’s a creative way to advertise a cat food brand?
 How about placing an AR cat in users’ homes?

 In 2020, the UK cat food brand Felix launched their Instagram face filter: an animated cat appears on a smartphone's screen, walking around or asking users to scratch his belly.
 With people working from home because of the pandemic, Felix decided to provide a cat companion and some fun to newly adapted home workplaces and raise brand awareness.
 Were they successful?
 You bet.
-Millions of UK social media users wanted to play with their new digital black-and-white friend.
+Millions of UK social network users wanted to play with their new digital black-and-white friend.

 Felix AR filter.
 Source

-Coca-Cola AR campaigns
+Coca-Cola Social AR campaigns

 Coca-Cola is a big fan of Facebook’s Spark AR Studio and Instagram’s AR filters.
 In recent years, they’ve run numerous AR filter campaigns, from letting social media users try on Santa’s hat to the Coke Shuffle Challenge in collaboration with rapper Tyler, the Creator.